jadecobra/python_tdd_exercises/source/learning_models.rst

 green: make it pass
 #################################################################################

-If you've gone through any of the other exercises in this book, then you have what you need to solve these problems
+If you've gone through any of the other exercises in this, then you have what you need to solve these problems

 Please send me your solutions.
 I would love to see them